-Interventional Radiology (IR) is a subspecialty of Radiology that encompasses procedures performed using imaging guidance such as Fluoroscopy, CT, Ultrasound, and MRI to diagnose and treat a wide variety of conditions.
-Because diagnostic imaging and interventional techniques can eliminate the need for more invasive and costly exploratory surgery, these "special procedures" help reduce patient recovery time, with results that are equal or superior to those experienced through more invasive procedures.
-Interventional Radiologists use their expertise in reading x-rays, Ultrasounds and other medical images to guide small instruments such as catheters (tubes that measure just a few millimeters in diameter) through the blood vessels or other pathways to treat disease percutaneously (through the skin).
+Interventional Radiology (IR) is a subspecialty of radiology encompassing procedures performed using imaging guidance such as fluoroscopy, CT, ultrasound and MRI to diagnose and treat a wide variety of conditions.
+Because diagnostic imaging and interventional techniques can eliminate the need for more invasive and costly exploratory surgery, these special procedures help reduce patient recovery time, with results that are equal or superior to those experienced through more invasive procedures.
+Interventional radiologists use their expertise in reading x-rays, ultrasounds and other medical images to guide small instruments such as catheters (tubes that measure just a few millimeters in diameter) through the blood vessels or other pathways to treat disease percutaneously (through the skin).

 Angiography is a diagnostic study used to obtain images of blood vessels in various parts of the body including the heart, brain, and kidneys to determine whether the vessels are diseased, narrowed, enlarged or occluded.

 Angioplasty is a procedure used to open blocked or narrowed blood vessels by inserting a very small balloon into the vessel and inflating it.
 This technique is used to unblock clogged arteries in the legs or arms (called peripheral vascular disease or PVD), kidneys (called portal hypertension), brain or elsewhere in the body.